About PLB

-Lake Beulah Protective and Improvement Association (LBPIA) is a member-based organization dedicated to preserving the quality of Lake Beulah’s natural resources and sustaining its inviting environment.
-LBPIA is dependent on annual dues from its members for its funding.
+Protect Lake Beulah (PLB) is a member-based organization dedicated to preserving the quality of Lake Beulah’s natural resources and sustaining its inviting environment.
+PLB is dependent on annual dues from its members for its funding.
 All who use and enjoy the lake are welcome as members.

-Begun in 1894 as a collective effort to manage lake issues, the LBPIA has grown into an effective organization seeking to assure that the pristine quality of the lake remains for future generations.
+Begun in 1894 as a collective effort to manage lake issues, the PLB has grown into an effective organization seeking to assure that the pristine quality of the lake remains for future generations.

 To join, renew and/or donate, see the options below.